How To Write A Book Description That Sells

 Where a fiction book description is creative and enticing, a nonfiction book description should be utilitarian.
 I still recommend starting with four sentences to form a short paragraph version of your description.

-But the framework you create will focus on a problem and your solution.
-At their core, nonfiction books in one way or another address a problem.
+However, the framework you create will focus on a problem and your solution.
+At their core, nonfiction books address a problem.
 Your description must outline that problem and your unique approach to it.

 When you ask for input on your book description outline, specifically ask your friends and fellow writers to identify the problem you’re solving.
 If they aren’t able to, you’ll need to rework the outline.